Hekt000r/woorf-site/README.md

 No waiting times, instantly get your file when you click download for your platform
 ### (Coming Soon) Game Finder

-Find games based on similarity with others, computer hardware with an automated detection tool, or the best browser games...
+Find games based on similarity with others, computer hardware with an automated detection tool, or an AI-powered engine that allows you to describe a game and then get a result

-## Editing the code
-Why are you doing this?
-My code is messy as hell, but if you want to get started:

-First, obviously you are gonna need to setup MongoDB to work with your database instead of mine (changing collection names, etc)

-And once all of that is done (10-15 minutes, you also have to create a few dummy documents so you can actually see the data, see index.js for the structure)

-you can follow these steps to get it running:

-Download zip of the source code
-Extract
-Open in your preferred editor (i use VSCode)
-Then, open a terminal and then do these commands (its required to be run in order):
-`cd client`
-`npm install`
-`cd ..`
-`cd server`
-`npm install`
-This will install all the dependencies quickly
-Now, in the current window run
-`npm start`
-This will start the server, next open a new terminal and then `cd client`
-`npm run dev`
+## Extra Info
+Development is run using ```npm start``` in server, changing port in vite.config.js to 5173, and running ```npm run dev``` in client
+For production, use ```npm run build``` in client, then move the dist folder to server, and setup Docker with the NodeJS template, and make sure to remove dist from .dockerignore